LiamConnors/transit-data-in-python/docs/tutorials/realtime-dashboard/1-setup.md

 ## Validate the environment

-Finally, run `pip list` and you should see a list of packages like the following that includes `requests`, `gtfs-realtime-bindings`.
+Finally, run `pip list` and you should see a list of packages like the following that includes `requests`, `gtfs-realtime-bindings`, and `dash`.

 ```sh
 Package                Version